 Algoriddim DJ Pro on Windows

 The clue might be in the name, but the Windows version of Algoriddim DJ Pro sadly lags behind the Apple equivalent.
 It is still a very capable piece of software with vast hardware support and feature-packed four-deck DJ’ing.
 Sadly, the great video DJ’ing mode is missing and the overall interface isn’t as clean to look at.

 Designed to complement the Windows Surface line of devices, Algoriddim has even gone to the trouble of integrating the use of the surface dial device.
 The balance between touch input and keyboard/mouse has been implemented very well and must have been difficult to develop forgiven the transforming nature of the modern Windows devices.

 Not knowing if the device is going to be a tablet, laptop or even a convertible must have an impact on the developers and their choices.
 How ever that doesn’t make up for the lack of any video DJ’ing.
 The windows version costs almost the same as mac and sadly is lacking the same features.

 Algoriddim DJ 2 on Android

 The cheapest of all the apps, at just £2.99 the Android version feels a long way behind its iOS variants.
-The basic interface still offers Spotify integration, recording of mixes and a basic auto-mix function.
+The basic interface still offers streaming integration, recording of mixes and a basic auto-mix function.
 However, we lose video DJ’ing, four-deck DJ’ing, the single deck mode and the customisable views.

 Hot cues, slip mode, basic effects and loops do remain however but the hardware compatibility is drastically reduced from over 50 to just 4 basic entry-level controllers.
 We found in testing on a Samsung Galaxy S9 that the app didn’t fit the devices display properly.
 DJay also caused audio issues with phone when exiting the app which was disappointing.